St. Jude Children's Research Hospital Memphis, Tennessee

 St. Jude Children’s Research Hospital was founded in 1962.
 The Cancer Center received its NCI designation in 1977 and was awarded status as a comprehensive cancer center by NCI in 2008.
 The hospital’s mission is to advance cures and means of prevention for pediatric catastrophic diseases through research and treatment.

-Recent expansions of the immunology faculty and the Chemical Biology and Therapeutics faculty have also broadened the scope of cancer research.
-A new collaboration is the Pediatric Cancer Genome Project, a joint research initiative in pediatric cancer between St. Jude and the Genome Center of Washington University in St. Louis, Missouri.
-A team drawn from the two institutions has joined forces to decode the complete genomes of more than 600 childhood cancer patients who have contributed tumor samples for this effort.
+The department of Chemical Biology and Therapeutics at St. Jude provides the Center with advanced high-throughput drug screening and chemistry capabilities and our Pediatric Cancer Genome Project, a joint research initiative in pediatric cancer between St. Jude and the Genome Center of Washington University in St. Louis, Missouri has decoded the complete genomes of more than 700 childhood cancer patients.

 Education programs at St. Jude include lectures, symposiums and the preparation of curriculum for the local pediatric practitioner community.
 Residents and students are part of the fabric of life at St. Jude.

-Outreach programs range from the local community to international partnerships, such as the St. Jude International Outreach Program with partnerships in 20 formal sites around the world.
+Outreach programs range from the local community to international partnerships, such as the St. Jude International Outreach Program with partnerships with more than 20 sites in 17 different countries.
 The program brings the latest advances in pediatric cancer to developing countries through web-based initiatives, education of local health care providers, and the establishment of pediatric cancer clinics in areas with limited local resources.
-The http://www.Cure4Kids.org website is dedicated to supporting the care of children with cancer and other catastrophic diseases worldwide.
-Closer to home, St. Jude’s outreach efforts include programs in schools and hospitals.

 * This profile was provided by the St. Jude Children's Research Hospital.